Skip to content

 The opposites are equally visual, but less compelling: “complicate, hinder, impede, retard, aggravate, worsen, prevent, delay, frustrate, handicap, restrain, hamper, thwart, obstruct, encumber, hold up, hold back.”

 As we continued day 2 of our workshop, Mike and the other participants shared their most pressing work concerns.
 They’ve seen their organization become incredibly complex over the years.
 Their large teams are distributed all over the world.
 As leaders, they are no longer the experts on the topic; rather, the expertise is distributed across the organization and with external partners.
-The tasks their team members face are not routine, but require creativity and flexibility.
-And everything is just much faster than it used to be.
+The tasks their team members face are not routine but require creativity and flexibility.
+And everything is much faster than it used to be.

 In this context, these leaders feel they need to approach their teams differently.
-The current business environment requires a change from a traditional, hierarchical leadership towards a “shared” leadership, where leadership practices are distributed throughout the organization in a more egalitarian, collaborative, fluid way.
+The current business environment requires a change from a traditional, hierarchical leadership towards a “shared” leadership, where leadership roles and practices are distributed throughout the organization in a more egalitarian, collaborative, fluid way.

-Several workshop participants mention Daniel Pink’s bestseller Drive, where Pink describes a change from Motivation 2.0 – based on carrots and sticks, command and control – to today’s Motivation 3.0. based on basic human needs to direct our own lives (autonomy), to learn and create new things (mastery), and to do better by ourselves and our world (purpose).
-The role of the leader in this context is not to set a vision and then make others follow it, but rather to create an environment where others can flourish.
-In other words, to make things easier for them.
+Several workshop participants mention Daniel Pink’s bestseller Drive, where Pink describes a change from Motivation 2.0 – based on carrots and sticks, command and control – to today’s Motivation 3.0. based on basic human needs like the need:

 In their recent book Collective Genius Linda Hill and her coauthors use a great metaphor: “Every person in your group, whether that’s a small team or a large corporation, contains a slice of genius.
-Your task as leader is to create a place where all those slices can be elicited, combined, and converted into collective genius.”
+Your task as a leader is to create a place where all those slices can be elicited, combined, and converted into collective genius.”

 Sylke, a finance executive from Germany shares a story about a worldwide marketing project she recently led.
 She feels that she controlled and commanded too much, not leaving enough autonomy for the team.
 Team members, especially far-flung ones, were disengaged by the end of the project – maybe they felt that their “slice of genius” was not used enough.
 Sylke promises to herself that in her next project, she will be less of a “complicator” and more of a “facilitator.”